 One of the more spectacular landmarks inside of Aoraki\Mount Cook National Park is the Tasman Glacier, which is New Zealand’s largest glacier.
 If you haven’t seen one of the world’s large glaciers before, I would definitely recommend checking out the Tasman Glacier on your trip.
 The walk to the Tasman Glacier Lookout point is an easy walk of less than a mile.
 It is an easy enough hike that anyone of any hiking ability should be able to complete the hike.
-If you would like to know a little bit more about the hike to this lookout, I have included some stats and a map of the hike for you to review below.
+If you would like to know a little bit more about the hike to this lookout, I have included some stats and a map of the hike for you to review in my Aoraki National Park guide below.

 |Distance:||0.8 miles (1.3 kilometers)|

 |Elevation Gain:||255 feet (78 meters)|